-VI Thesis
+VII Thesis

-- 1. Every candidate for the Degree of Ph.D. shall present a thesis embodying the results of his or her special study or research. - 2.
-The thesis shall be written in English and should take the form of a specially composed monograph.
-In exceptional circumstances the Faculty Council may give permission for another language to be used. - 3.
-The normal maximum length of the thesis will be 100,000 words excluding bibliography. - 4.
+- 1. The thesis shall be written in English and should take the form of a specially composed monograph.
+In exceptional circumstances the Faculty Business Committee may give permission for another language to be used. - 2.
+The normal maximum length of the thesis will be 80,000 words excluding bibliography. - 3.
 Three complete copies of the thesis shall be submitted in typescript and in secure but temporary binding.
 There shall be an adequate margin on each page.
 After the examination has been completed, two copies shall be bound in an approved style at the candidate's expense and shall be deposited in the University Library.
-The third copy of the thesis shall be returned to the candidate. - 5.
-In exceptional circumstances the Faculty Council may give permission for the thesis to be presented in a different medium. - 6.
+The third copy of the thesis shall be returned to the candidate. - 4.
+In exceptional circumstances the Faculty Business Committee may give permission for the thesis to be presented in a different medium. - 5.
 An abstract (not exceeding 300 words in length) of the thesis shall be submitted for the approval of the examiners.
 In the case of a thesis written in a foreign language there shall be a summary in English of between 1,000 and 3,000 words, in addition to an abstract in English.
-The abstract (and where appropriate, the summary) shall be bound in with the thesis. - 7.
-The thesis shall be prefaced by:- - A. a declaration that the thesis has been composed by the candidate, that the work of which it is a record has been done by that candidate, and that is has not been accepted in any previous application for any degree;

-- B. a statement of the date of the candidate's admission as a research student; - C. a statement by the supervisor that the Regulations have been fulfilled; and - D. a statement that either access to the thesis in the University Library shall be unrestricted or that with the approval of Faculty Council access shall be restricted under stated conditions for a period up to a maximum of five years.
+The abstract (and where appropriate, the summary) shall be bound in with the thesis. - 6.
+The thesis shall be prefaced by:- - A. a declaration that the thesis has been composed by the candidate, that the work of which it is a record has been done by that candidate, and that is has not been accepted in any previous application for any degree; - B. a statement of the date of the candidate's admission as a research student; - C. a statement by the supervisor that the Regulations have been fulfilled; and - D. a statement that either access to the thesis in the University Library shall be unrestricted or that with the approval of the Faculty Business Committee access shall be restricted under stated conditions for a period up to a maximum of five years. - 7.
+Where students have been admitted under II (4) the following additional regulations shall apply. - A. The thesis shall be prepared according to the joint agreements.
+The thesis will be written in a language agreed between the two Institutions, which would normally be either English or, if the partner institution is overseas, the language used by the overseas Institution. - B. An abstract of the thesis must be presented in English. - C. Two copies of the complete and finally approved thesis shall be submitted bound at the candidate's expense to be deposited in the University Library.
+In the case of the thesis not being written in the English language, a summary in English of between 2000 and 3000 words shall be bound in with the thesis. - D. In addition to any other declarations required to be made by the candidate for inclusion in the thesis, there shall be a declaration that the thesis has been composed by the candidate under a Joint Thesis Sponsorship scheme between the Universities of St Andrews and (the other institution) and that the work contained in this thesis has not been accepted in any previous application for a degree.